Revved up with Botanical EnGIN the French 77 is perfectly balanced and so delicious.

 3

-Top with champagne or Prosecco.
+Top with champagne or Prosecco to taste.

 4